scribd/LiveCollections/README.md

     <li><b>CollectionSectionData&lt;YourSectionType&gt;</b></li>
 </ul>

-By wrapping your data in one of these two classes, you can calculate a delta between your update and the current data set.
-If you assign a view to either object, then it will pass that delta and the data update to the view and perform the animation automatically.
+By using one of these two classes to hold your data, every time you update with new data it will automatically calculate the delta between your update and the current data set.
+If you assign a view to either object, then it will pass both the delta and data to the view and perform the animation automatically.
 All updates are queued, performant, thread safe, and timing safe.
 In your UITableViewDataSource and UICollectionViewDataSource methods, you simply need to fetch your data from the <b>CollectionData</b> or <b>CollectionSectionData</b> object directly using the supplied `count`, `subscript`, and `isEmpty` thread-safe accessors.

 To prepare your data to be used in <b>CollectionData</b>, you just need to adopt the protocol <b>UniquelyIdentifiable</b>.
 The requirements for <b>CollectionSectionData</b> will be detailed in scenerios 5 and 6 a bit later on.